chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 omisiions to provide a complete and compilable XDR language description of the NFSACL protocol.

-## Alignment with the Linux Implementation of NFSACL

-The initial Linux implementation of the NFSACL protocol is described in {{Gruenbacher}}, and subsequent modifications can be found in the Linux kernel source code repository {{Linux}}.

-Because it was reverse-engineered, it does not include ... rewrite as necessary.

 # Open Questions

 Should the CDDL .x file be explicitly cited, or otherwise referenced, in this document?

 How should the XDR language copyright notice read?

-How are ACLs removed?

 # Acknowledgments
 {:numbered="false"}